Time and Watermarks in Confluent Cloud for Apache Flink

 It’s possible that certain elements violate the watermark condition, meaning that even after the Watermark(t) has occurred, more elements with timestamp t’ <= t occur.

-In many real-world systems, certain elements can be delayed for arbitrary lengths of time, making it impossible to specify a time by which all elements of a certain event timestamp will have occurred.
-Furthermore, even if the lateness can be bounded, delaying the watermarks by too much is often not desirable, because it causes too much delay in the evaluation of event-time windows.
+In many real-world systems, arbitrary delays can affect certain elements, making it impossible to specify a time by which all elements of a certain event timestamp have occurred.
+Delaying watermarks too much causes excessive delay in event-time window evaluation, so even when you can bound lateness, excessive watermark delay is often not desirable.

-For this reason, streaming programs may explicitly expect some late elements.
-Late elements are elements that arrive after the system’s event time clock, as signaled by the watermarks, has already passed the time of the late element’s timestamp.
+For this reason, streaming programs can explicitly expect some late elements.
+Late elements are elements that arrive after the system’s event time clock, as the watermarks signal, has already passed the time of the late element’s timestamp.

 Windows can be time driven, for example, “every 30 seconds”, or data driven, for example, “every 100 elements”.